Viitorul: 1920–1922 interlude

-Both the party and its mouthpiece were now perceived as decisively right-wing: a 1928 article in Bernard Lecache's Cri des Peuples calls out the paper as part of the "Romanian right-wing press", and also as one of the "more despicably reactionary journals"; literary historian Ioan Adam sees it as a leading "organ of the liberals' financial oligarchy".
-As explained in a 1929 editorial in Viitorul, the PNL was still "decisively left-wing" when compared to the regrouped conservatives of the Vlad Țepeș League or to the Romanian fascist groups—as the main point of contention, the National Liberals rejected dictatorship and limited their critique of democracy.
-On the far-right, the National Romanian Fascio expressed admiration for Vintilă's fiscal conservatism (as theorized in the PNL organ), but also commented negatively on his supposed indifference toward inflation.

 When the PNR finally took power with Alexandru Vaida-Voevod as prime minister, Viitorul attacked him and his government team as an "instrument for [Romania's] economic enslavement", whose activities could only convince Romanians that Transylvanians needed to be kept out of national affairs.
 Throughout late 1920, the newspaper was focusing its attacks on the then-governing PP and the Averescu cabinet.
 It deplored the new laws regulating the oil industry, arguing that the PP had abandoned national reserves to the Royal Dutch.

 Viitorul also mounted a campaign against Duiliu Zamfirescu, a novelist who was serving as Chairman of the Deputies' Assembly on behalf of the PP-led majority.
 The critique focused on Zamfirescu's stint as manager of the Reșița Works in Transylvania, which had passed under partial state ownership; Viitorul alleged that this was a conflict of interest.
 Adam reports that the campaign was double-edged.
 Viitorul, as the more respectable PNL mouthpiece, focused on current issues, while a more scandal-prone "rag", România Nouă, published unreliable revelations about Zamfirescu's alleged Germanophile past—eventually, it found itself exposed for its own connections with the Deutsche Bank.
 Zamfirescu declared himself perplexed by the accusations, seeing them as motivated by the "perfidy of liberal bankers", who were used to mixing business and politics when approaching rivals.
 He challenged Mavrodi to a duel, but the latter declined to show up.